Kuwait

 Background

-A small, oil-rich emirate at the head of the Persian Gulf, Kuwait was invaded by Saddam Hussein in 1990 and liberated by a US-led Coalition the following year.
-That trauma cemented a close defence relationship with Washington and the permanent hosting of CENTCOM assets.
-Kuwait produces roughly 2.7 million barrels of oil per day and is an OPEC founding member, giving it an outsized role in energy markets relative to its size.
-Kuwait Investment Authority (KIA), one of the world's oldest sovereign wealth funds, manages assets estimated at over $800 billion.
+Kuwait is a small, oil-rich emirate at the head of the Persian Gulf, occupying roughly 17,800 square kilometres with a population of about 4.3 million (around 70 per cent non-citizens).
+Invaded by Saddam Hussein in 1990 and liberated by a US-led Coalition in 1991, that trauma cemented a close defence relationship with Washington and the permanent hosting of CENTCOM assets, including Camp Arifjan and Ali Al Salem Air Base.
+Kuwait is an OPEC founding member, producing roughly 2.7 million barrels of oil per day.
+The country's primary export terminal is the Mina Al-Ahmadi refinery, handling around 730,000 bpd.
+The Kuwait Investment Authority (KIA), one of the world's oldest sovereign wealth funds, manages assets estimated at over $800 billion.
+Kuwait is a member of the Gulf Cooperation Council and has been a formal US security partner since 1991, a status that has made it both a strategic asset and a recurring Iranian target whenever US-Iran tensions escalate.